mhtess/bdappl2018/chapters/3-simpleModels.md

   return [sortedPts[i], sortedPts[i+ciIdxInc]]
 }

+var posteriorSamples = editor.get("posteriorSamples")

 credibleInterval(posteriorSamples, 0.95)
 ~~~~

 The interpretation of a Bayesian credible interval is that "There is a 95% chance that the parameter is between X and Y".
 This is in contrast to classical confidence intervals, for which probability statements about parameters are verboten.
-This leads to confusion among practitioners: In one study, the vast majority of undergraduates, masters, and PhDs misunderstood the basic interpretation of a *classical confidence interval*, instead importing a Bayesian interpretation to it citep:Hoekstra2014:misinterpretation.
+This leads to confusion among practitioners: In one study, the vast majority of undergraduates, masters, and PhDs misunderstood the basic interpretation of a *classical confidence interval*, instead importing a Bayesian interpretation to it refp:Hoekstra2014:misinterpretation.

 ### Abstracting away from the algorithm: `Infer`